swiftlang/swift-org-website/documentation/articles/getting-started-with-vscode-swift.md

 ## Test Explorer

 VS Code provides a Test Explorer view in the left sidebar which can be used to view, run, and debug tests.
-The Swift extension will automatically populate this view with any tests that it finds in your project:
+The extension supports [XCTest](https://developer.apple.com/documentation/xctest) as well as [swift-testing](https://swiftpackageindex.com/apple/swift-testing/main/documentation/testing) tests.
+As you write tests they are automatically added to the Test Explorer.

 ![Inline test errors](/assets/images/getting-started-with-vscode-swift/inline_assertion_failures.png)

-You can also filter tests by tags:
+Swift-testing tests annotated with [tags](https://swiftpackageindex.com/apple/swift-testing/main/documentation/testing/addingtags) can be filtered in the Test Explorer using `@TestTarget:tagName`, and then this filtered list of tests can be run, or debugged.

 ![Filtering tests by custom tags](/assets/images/getting-started-with-vscode-swift/filtering_tests_by_custom_tags.png)